Peugeot Rifter MPV (2018 - ) review

 Peugeot has done a bit more than pop glass in the panel sides to make it look less like a commercial vehicle.
 Inspiration comes from the brand’s highly successful current SUV range, incorporating the 2008, 3008 and 5008.
 As such, the Rifter has chunky lower bumpers, cladding around its wheel arches and lower sections, and a more horizontal bonnet when viewed in profile.
 It remains a tall, high-sided vehicle that aesthetically won’t be to all tastes, but in essence it has neat and more appealing styling than Peugeot’s previous efforts in this market sector.
-A longer Rifter with more space on board will arrive in 2019 to supplement the standard version.

 What's the interior like?

 Some questionable plastics can be found within the Rifter’s cabin, but overall it’s a nice place to sit and spend time.
 The rotary gear selector on the automatic models feels a little flimsy, and there’s an uncomfortable meeting of three different plastic trim finishes on the passenger-side console, but what lifts the Rifter is the adoption of Peugeot’s iCockpit concept.
 That's marketing speak for the clear, attractive analogue dials flanking a digital screen that’s mounted high up, in the driver’s eyeline, without obstructing the road ahead.

 Base Active models employ a DAB radio in a centre-console mounted add-on, but Allure and GT-Line versions of the Rifter are blessed with the eight-inch capacitive touch-screen infotainment.
 In this guise, the Peugeot’s cabin is most attractive and easy to use.

 How practical is it?